maximkali/WineyTasting/replit.md

 ### Game Creation Flow
 1. Host provides display name
 2. Backend generates unique game ID, join code, and host token
-3. Host redirected to setup page to configure 20 bottles
+3. Host redirected to setup page to select game configuration and enter all wines
-4. Bottles are shuffled and distributed across 5 rounds (4 bottles each)
+4. Wines are saved to database and host proceeds to rounds page
+5. Host organizes wines into rounds using the visual interface

 ### Player Join Flow
 1. Players access join link with game ID